Using FuckingNode: The fknode.yaml file¶

 updaterOverride¶

 Overrides the default command for the updating dependencies with the provided runtime script command.
-Works the same way as lintCmd or prettyCmd, we simply made the name more verbose because in most cases you don't need (and should not) mess around with it.
+Works the same way as lintScript or prettyScript, we simply made the name more verbose because in most cases you don't need (and should not) mess around with it.

 - Type: